J-O-B/portfolio/README.md

 Navbar: Idea for layout taken from Whiskey Drop.

 Footer: Layout idea taken from Resume walkthrough.

+Bootstrap: Structure of sections, modal popup,

+Animista: Entrance animation for title text.

+W3Schools: CSS feature to scale on hover (although this was then edited to my liking).

 ### <ins>**_Acknowledgments:_**</ins>
 I would like to acknowledge both my mentor <ins>Caleb Mbakwe</ins> for his tips during this project.
 I would also like to thank